 Does drizzly, humid weather wreak havoc with your hair?
-It might be summer here in the UK, but the rain outside in many parts makes it feel more like autumn.
 Changes in humidity levels and rain, as well as central heating and air conditioning can make each hair strand reshape and expand.
-So, if you refuse to give in to the dreaded frizz and long for groomed tresses, these techniques and tips will help you to achieve that sleek look you crave.
+So, if you refuse to give in to the dreaded frizzy hair and long for groomed tresses, these techniques and tips will help you to achieve that sleek look you crave.

 Rehydration is key

-To set your hair up for the week ahead and reverse any damage you may have already done, try adapting a new routine on a Sunday and use a pre-shampoo treatment or hair oil.
+To set your frizzy hair up for the week ahead and reverse any damage you may have already done, try adapting a new routine on a Sunday and use a pre-shampoo treatment or hair oil.
 Simply apply the product onto dry hair from the tips up to mid length, massage it in and leave on for a minimum of 20 minutes.
-Should you have time on your side, leave it on for up to an hour.
+If time is on your side, leave it on for up to an hour.

 Time to nail your technique